Mental Health Ambassadors

 Those who are eligible to apply are:

-- Second semester freshmen, sophomores, juniors, rising seniors (graduating in December) who have a genuine passion for mental health—whether formal or informal.
+- Second semester freshmen, sophomores, juniors, rising seniors (NOT graduating in December) who have a genuine passion for mental health—whether formal or informal.

 - Students who are self-motivated and open to collaborative connections campus-wide.